TikTok to Facebook Reels With No Watermark

 Again, I have no customizations.
 I used the default settings, which takes a few seconds to implement, and it has worked well for my 230+ video uploads.

-Facebook Reels are videos that are under one minute, so if you make a TikTok video that is over one minute, it will be shown on Facebook as a normal vertical video.
-Videos over one minute will not be displayed in the Facebook Reels feed.
+Facebook Reels are videos that are under 60 seconds, so if you make a TikTok video that is over 60 seconds, it will be shown on Facebook as a normal vertical video.
+Videos over 60 seconds will not be displayed in the Facebook Reels feed.

-You can set your workflow to automatically trim TikTok videos over one minute, though if you intend on publishing long-form content, this trim may be unwanted.
+You can set your workflow to automatically trim TikTok videos over 60 seconds, though if you intend on publishing long-form content, this trim may be unwanted.

 If you’re making long-form TikTok videos and want them to appear on Facebook as normal videos, you may want to use a template in the video settings to make the vertical video more appealing for widescreen.